Are CBD face masks beneficial for the skin, and if so, how? Are there risks in using CBD face masks?

 Why Use CBD Face Masks?

 CBD’s natural properties make it a popular ingredient in many beauty products.
-As a natural, alternative skincare solution, CBD appeals to individuals dismayed by the unfavorable side effects of many chemical-laden skincare products available on the market.
+As a natural, alternative skincare solution, CBD appeals to individuals dismayed by the unfavorable side effects of many artificial chemical-laden skincare products available on the market.

 CBD face masks are a perfect way to help the skin absorb all the benefits of this phytocannabinoid without getting the users high.